Light rail transit system

-The first phase will be operated with 15 34.5m-long, bi-directional trams with a low-floor design and five separate sections.
-Designed to be standard gauge, the trams will run for longer distances and across track sections without overhead wires.
-They will also be designed to store additional energy.
+The first phase is operated with 15 34.5m-long, bi-directional trams with a low-floor design and five separate sections.
+Designed to be standard gauge, the trams run for longer distances and across track sections without overhead wires.
+They are also designed to store additional energy.

-A prototype is scheduled to be delivered by the end of 2016, with the first tram operating on Green Mountain line in 2018.
+A prototype was delivered by the end of 2016, with the first tram began operating on Green Mountain line in 2018.

-Voith will produce the prototype vehicle, as well as support production and factory planning.
-It will also design the fixtures for welding assemblies and integrate system components.
+Voith produces the prototype vehicle, as well as support production and factory planning.
+It also designs the fixtures for welding assemblies and integrate system components.

 A €17m ($19.02m) contract was awarded to Thales for providing the signalling, communications and operational control centre system, while an engineering, procurement and construction (EPC) contract for track work has been awarded to CTCI Corporation.

-Pandrol has been selected to supply its track fastening solutions along with installation and maintenance equipment and rail safety products for the Danhai LRT.
+Pandrol was selected to supply its track fastening solutions along with installation and maintenance equipment and rail safety products for the Danhai LRT.
 It will also install its QTrack embedded track system.

 A contract for independent verification and validation for civil, electrical, mechanical and rolling stock of the project has been awarded to TÜV Rheinland Greater China.